-5. Has your institution recently hosted a conference or symposium on topics related to Planetary Health?
+5. Has your institution recently hosted a conference or symposium on topics related to planetary

-- Yes, the medical school has hosted at least one conference or symposium on topics related to Planetary Health in the past year. - Yes, the institution has hosted at least one conference or symposium on topics related to Planetary Health in the past year. - Yes, the institution has hosted a conference on topics related to Planetary Health in the past three years. - The institution has not hosted any conferences directly, but they have provided financial support for a local Planetary Health event. - No, the institution has not hosted a conference on topics related to Planetary Health in the past three years.
+- Yes, the institution has hosted a conference on topics related to planetary health in the past three years. - The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event. - No, the institution has not hosted a conference on topics related to planetary health in the past three years.

 Score explanation: Dalhousie Medical School holds an annual Thomas and Alice Morgans Fear Memorial conference, focusing on an important theme in medical education each year.
-The conference is scheduled to take place in June 2022, and the theme will be Planetary Health and the Climate Crisis: Our Planet, Our Health, Our Responsibility.
+The conference took place in June 2022, and the theme was Planetary Health and the Climate Crisis: Our Planet, Our Health, Our Responsibility.
+However, the authors of this report note that Planetary Health was a theme for this annual conference rather than this being a recurring conference solely dedicated to planetary health.
+Therefore, unless changes are made, the score for this question in next year's report will decrease.